cypress-io/cypress/DEPLOY.md

     ```shell
     yarn move-binaries --sha <commit sha> --version <new target version>
     ```
-4. Publish the new NPM package under the dev tag.
+4. Publish the new NPM package under the `dev` tag, using your personal NPM account.
     - To find the link to the package file `cypress.tgz`:
         1. In GitHub, go to the latest commit (the one whose sha you used in the last step).
             ![commit-link](https://user-images.githubusercontent.com/1157043/80608728-33fe6100-8a05-11ea-8b53-375303757b67.png)
         2. Scroll down past the changes to the comments.
 The first comment should be a `cypress-bot` comment that includes a line beginning `npm install ...`.
 Grab the `https://cdn.../npm/X.Y.Z/<long sha>/cypress.tgz` link.
             ![cdn-tgz-link](https://user-images.githubusercontent.com/1157043/80608736-3791e800-8a05-11ea-8d75-e4f80128e857.png)
     - Publish to the NPM registry straight from the URL:
         ```shell
         npm publish https://cdn.../npm/X.Y.Z/<long sha>/cypress.tgz --tag dev
         ```
-5. Double-check that the new version has been published under the `dev` tag using `npm info cypress` or [available-versions](https://github.com/bahmutov/available-versions).
+5. Double-check that the new version has been published under the `dev` tag using `npm info cypress` or [available-versions](https://github.com/bahmutov/available-versions). `latest` should still point to the previous version.
 Example output:
     ```shell
     dist-tags:
     dev: 3.4.0     latest: 3.3.2